logdatatech/Code.Truth/SoftwareQuotes.md

 # Software Quotes

+## On Coding

+> The Programmers Credo: We do these things not because they are easy but because we though they were going to be easy.

 ## Specifically about Software

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. — Martin Fowler